pluralsight/guides/in-review/ruby-ruby-on-rails/ruby-on-rails-nested-attributes/article.md

 The second option is `update_only` which applies to one-to-one associations and has a rather interesting behavior.
 If it is set to true, it will only update the attributes of the associated record.
-If set to false upon change it won't touch the old record but will create a new one with the new attributes.
+If set to false, upon change it won't touch the old record but will create a new one with the new attributes.
 By default it is false and will create a new record unless the record includes an `id` attribute, which is exactly the reason why we included the `id` attribute in the